 - Do you want the visibility and appreciation that comes from proposing goals and finding ways to achieve them?

-If so, then consider the Business and Financial Analytics Concentration.
+If so, then consider the Financial Analysis Concentration.

-Concentration in Business and Financial Analytics (3 courses: 1 required, 2 electives)
+Concentration in Financial Analysis (3 courses: 1 required, 2 electives)

 - Financial Modeling (GSM 535 — requirement option 1)